Qkessler/CloudQuestions/README.md

 pip install -r requirements.txt
 ```

 At this point the app should be running locally.
-To craete migrations and create the database.
+To create migrations and create the database.

 ```
 python manage.py makemigration questions accounts